LapTQ/hello-cpp/summaries/do-and-dont.md

         * When compile `add.cpp`, there is no uses of this template so the compiler will not instantiate anything.
     * ✅ Put all the template code in a header (.h) file instead of a source (.cpp) file.
 It does not violate the ODR (because functions implicitly instantiated from templates are implicitly inline).

+## Passing arguments to functions

+* ✅ It's okay to pass fundamental types by value.
+They are cheap to copy.
+Don't pass by reference unless you need to modify the argument.
+* ✅ It's okay pass class types by reference (or const reference).
+Binding a reference is always cheap.
+* ⚠️ Don't pass a `std::string` to a function by value.
+Because, it will make an expensive copy.
+* ✅ It's okay to pass a `std::string_view` by value for read-only access purpose.
+It's cheap.
+For function parameters, prefer `std::string_view` over `const std::string&` in most cases (whatever the passed argument is `std::string`, `std::string_view`, or C-style string).
+* ⚠️ When passing by reference, ensure the type of the argument matches the type of the parameter.
+Otherwise, it will results in an unexpected (and possibly expensive) type conversion.